akamai/akamai-gtm-metrics-exporter/README.md

 ## Prerequisites

-* Prometheus environment
+* Prometheus environment.
 * [Go environment](https://golang.org/doc/install).
-* Valid API client with authoritation to use the Global Traffic Management Reporting API.
-[Akamai API Authentication](https://developer.akamai.com/getting-started/edgegrid) provides an overview and further information pertaining to the generation of auth credentials for API based applications and tools.
+* Valid API client with authorization to use the Global Traffic Management Reporting API.
+[Akamai API Authentication](https://developer.akamai.com/getting-started/edgegrid) provides an overview and further information pertaining to the generation of authorization credentials for API based applications and tools.

 ## Install